Rainbow Game, Room 1

 “Yu be otay?” the fluffalo asked quietly so as not to interrupt the conversation.
 Blue didn’t answer, but Blue also wasn’t the target of Duffle’s question.
 “Need wawa?”

-All questions and interactions were halted as a buzzing noise rang out from speakers along the ceiling, causing Bunny to cry out and folding his ears into themselves to cover them with his hooves.
+All questions and interactions were halted as a buzzing noise rang out from speakers along the ceiling, causing Bunny to cry out and fold his ears into themselves to cover them with his hooves.
 A tinny voice spoke through the near-static sounds: “Hello all Fluffies!”

 “Daddeh!”
 Indigo gasped in delight, waving in the general direction of the voice.
 “Hi Daddeh!
 Wuv yu!!”